averittintdev/ltl-tracking-api-client-sample-python/README.md

 flask
 pycryptodome

-To run the sample code, download the pem and add its path to the `config.py` configuration.
+To run the sample code, download the pem and add its path to the `config.py` configuration. export FLASK_APP=app.py
 `flask run -h 0.0.0.0 -p 8889`